JackXueIndiana/unit-test-r-model-in-databricks-with-testthat/README.md

 ## Running the test suite remotely
 Now from the PC with databricks cli, we can remotely start the job by the folloiwng commands.

-First you get all runs about the job:

-C:\Users\xinxue\Desktop\thatthat>databricks runs list --job-id 2

-5  reg_test_r_model  TERMINATED  SUCCESS  https://eastus2.azuredatabricks.net/?o=4415937966963121#job/2/run/2
-3  reg_test_r_model  TERMINATED  SUCCESS  https://eastus2.azuredatabricks.net/?o=4415937966963121#job/2/run/1

-Second you submit a new run of the job:
+You can submit a new run of the job:

-C:\Users\xinxue\Desktop\thatthat>databricks jobs run-now --job-id 2
+databricks jobs run-now --job-id 2

 The return is a JSON

 {
   "run_id": 6,
   "number_in_job": 2
 }

-Now we can check the status changing based on the run_id: databricks runs list --job-id 2
+Now we can check the status changing based on the run_id:

+databricks runs list --job-id 2

 The return is another JSON

 {
   "job_id": 2,
   "run_id": 6,